Skip to main content

 The European Wine Databank (EU Wine DB) contains data on the isotopic composition of authentic wines collected from all wine producing regions across the EU over many years.
 It is an important tool to detect the undeclared addition of sugar before fermentation to increase alcoholic strength and addition of water.
 The data can also be used to assess the correctness of geographical indications.

 For more details about the access to the data in Wine Databank, please look in EU Regulation Number 2018/274, Art.
 28, section “Communication of information contained in the analytical databank.
+The database is available to EU National authorities only.

 The Privacy Statement of Wine Databank and details about the Data Protection Record of Wine Databank can be found in DPR-EC-02706 record in Register of the Data Protection Officer (DPO) of the European Commission.